 Zonka Feedback Cons

-- No industry benchmark data for NPS/CSAT comparison against sector averages
+- No industry benchmark data for NPS and CSAT comparison against sector averages

 Zonka Feedback Pricing